bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cournot.md

 ### Mathematical Profile (Excerpt):
 * He had siblings Joseph Antoine Cournot, who was born in 1803 but died in the following year, Judith Xavière Cournot (1805-1876) and Eugène Cournot (1810-1880).
-* His parents seem to have had little influence on the young child who lived with a paternal uncle, two maiden aunts and Augustin's grandmother Marguerite Josèphe Cournot.
 * Augustin attended the secondary Collège de Gray between the years 1809 and 1816.
 * Cournot had heard vague reports of the École Normale at Paris, and had determined to take this opportunity to find out from the inspectors the conditions of admission to the scientific department of the famous school.
 * In 1821 Cournot began his studies at the École Normale Supérieur in Paris.
 * Cournot found himself in the latter group, being considered lacking in piety.
-* The suspicion was most unjust for Cournot was always a loyal, though unostentatious, son of the Church.
 * Cournot, along with his fellow student and friend Lejeune Dirichlet, was taught mathematics at the Sorbonne by Sylvestre Lacroix and Jean Hachette.
 * The two friends Cournot and Dirichlet would attend meetings of the Academy of Sciences and were particularly interested in observing Laplace, the leading mathematical scientist.
 * In 1823 Cournot had became a secretary to Marshal Gouvion Saint-Cyr, who wanted assistance in writing his military memoirs, and also a tutor to his son.